-To address these anomalies and the topological nature of any low-temperature phases in MnGe films, we fit the transverse resistivity $\rho_{yx}$ to the a model from Ref.~\onlinecite{Meynell_2014_Hall} which accounts for ordinary and anomalous Hall effects.
-The Hall resistivity in this model is:
+To address these anomalies and the topological nature of any low-temperature phases in MnGe films, we fitted the transverse resistivity $\rho_{yx}$ to the model from Ref.~\cite{Meynell_2014_Hall} which accounts for ordinary and anomalous Hall effects.
+The Hall resistivity in this model is

 where $R_0 \mu_0H$ is the ordinary Hall effect, $A M \rho_{xx}$ accounts for extrinsic skew scattering, and $B M {\rho_{xx}}^2$ is a combined term describing extrinsic side-jump scattering and intrinsic contributions to the Hall resistivity.
 Due to the nonzero susceptibility above the saturation field and the inability to saturate the MnGe films at low temperatures, the Hall coefficient $R_0$ could not be determined prior to the fitting, as is commonly performed.
-Instead, we treated $R_0$ as a fitting parameter along with $A$ and $B$ (see the Supplemental Material for these fitting parameters~\cite{supp}).
+Instead, we treated $R_0$ as a fitting parameter along with $A$ and $B$ (see the Supplemental Material for these fitting parameters and additional information regarding the transport measurements~\cite{supp}).
 Alternatively, one study substituted the $R_0$ from a bulk polycrystal when fitting the Hall conductivity in MnGe films~\cite{Hayashi_2021}.
-The $\rho_{yx}^{\rm{other}}$ contribution is often attributed to a topological Hall effect $\rho_{yx}^{\rm{T}}$ due to the Berry phase that the electron acquires while following a magnetization texture with nontrivial topology such as a spin-hedgehog~\cite{Kanazawa_2011, Kanazawa_2012, Tanigaki_2015, Kanazawa_2016, Kanazawa_2017, Kanazawa_2020, Fujishiro_2021, Kitaori_2021, Hayashi_2021, Repicky_2021}.
+The $\rho_{yx}^{\rm{other}}$ contribution is often attributed to a topological Hall effect $\rho_{yx}^{\rm{T}}$ due to the Berry phase that the electron acquires while following a magnetization texture with nontrivial topology such as a spin hedgehog~\cite{Kanazawa_2011, Kanazawa_2012, Tanigaki_2015, Kanazawa_2016, Kanazawa_2017, Kanazawa_2020, Fujishiro_2021, Kitaori_2021, Hayashi_2021, Repicky_2021}.
 Additional contributions to the Hall effect in $\rho_{yx}^{\rm{other}}$ can arise from the helical structure~\cite{Lux_2020}, as found in MnSi films~\cite{Meynell_2014_Hall}.
 However, no evidence of such a contribution was found in MnGe films reported here.